Opération Daguet

 Opération Daguet ([ɔpeʁasjɔ̃ daɡɛ], Operation Brocket) was the codename for French operations during the 1991 Gulf War.
-18,000 members of the French Armed Forces were deployed during the conflict and they represented the second largest European contingent.
+18,000 members of the French Armed Forces were deployed during the conflict, representing the second largest European contingent.
 Operating on the left flank of the US XVIII Airborne Corps, the ground component of the French force, named Division Daguet, was formed in September 1990 in Saudi Arabia as part of France's contribution to Operation Desert Shield.
 France also deployed several combat aircraft and naval units.
 Opération Daguet was commanded by Army general Michel Roquejeoffre.

 The task given to the Division Daguet, which was composed of units drawn from more than 25 regiments, was the capture of the Al Salman Air Base some 150 km inside Iraqi territory, passing through two intermediate objectives designated "Rochambeau" and "Chambord".
 3 American battalions from the 325th Infantry Regiment, 1 from the 319th Field Artillery Regiment as well as the 27th Engineer Battalion were placed under French operational control, reinforcing by 4,500 men the 12,500-strong French ground force.
-The offensive was launched on 24 February 1991 at 7 a.m and the mission accomplished in no more than 48 hours by crushing the Iraqi 45th Mechanized infantry Division, which the French troops encountered on the way.
+The offensive was launched on 24 February 1991 at 7 a.m. and the mission accomplished in no more than 48 hours by crushing the Iraqi 45th Mechanized infantry Division, which the French troops encountered on the way.
 The Al-Salman airfield was taken on the afternoon of February 25 and the village on the morning of February 26 without resistance.